Song: RISK! Theme by Wormburner and John Sondericker

 It’s in all the other comments on this story and I’ll repeat it.
 Rarely do we get such a profound look into someone else’s life.
 Thank you for sharing such a beautiful and transformative story.
 It’s people like you who give me hope.
-Thank you!

 Wow!!
 There are no apt words to express the love, compassion and gratitude that I feel after hearing Manis story!
 Thank you for sharing it with me.

 I will never forget this story, nor the profound effect it had on me.
 I have listened to it thrice, and I have cried every time.
 Thank you, thank you, thank you.